 Find your copy of the Retail Analysis Sample PBIX file

 Open the Retail Analysis Sample PBIX file in report view .

 Watch Will create a combo chart using the Sales and Marketing sample.

-Create a column chart that displays this year's sales and gross margin by month.
+Start on a blank report page and create a column chart that displays this year's sales and gross margin by month.

 a.
 From the Fields pane, select Sales > This Year Sales > Value.